yaosiang/psiTurk/doc/roadmap.rst

 experiments off their local computer obviates the need for a dedicated server and simplifies some web security issues.
-For other users thought this is a fustrating hurdle to overcome in order to use psiturk.
+For other users thought this is a frustrating hurdle to overcome in order to use psiturk.
 We are interesting in the community's thoughts about this and suggestions about best practices include cloud based hosting systems like